Applying for an extension to the study right

 Appeal

-Appealing a decision concerning the forfeiture of the right to study is enacted under Section 82(2) of the Universities Act and Section 49 of the Degree Regulations of the University of Eastern Finland.
+Appealing a decision concerning the forfeiture of the right to study is enacted under Section 82(2) of the Universities Act and Section 43 of the Education Regulations of the University of Eastern Finland.